UkiDLucas/UkiDLucas.github.io/_posts/2024-06-28-this-is-all-greek-to-me.md

 date: 2024-06-28
 author: Uki D. Lucas
 permalink: "/posts/this-is-all-greek-to-me/"
+overview: "\"This often employed, sarcastic declaration could not be more precise for an anthropologist fascinated by all nations influenced by Hellenic civilization.\".
+This post provides clear context, key ideas, and practical takeaways."
 excerpt: "Reflections on Greek language, history, and cultural influence across Europe."
 tags:
   - culture